 A Guide To Freezing Tomatoes

-Freezing is a popular and extremely effective method to preserve the richness of summer-grown vegetables and fruits.
-Tomatoes turn pretty fast, it be wonderful to preserve them by freezing.
+Tomatoes turn pretty fast, it would be wonderful to preserve them by freezing.
 They are soft and mushy making many people wonder, can you freeze tomatoes?

 Tomatoes can be frozen and kept in the freezer for up to six months.
 Tomatoes can be frozen uncooked or blanched before freezing.
 Frozen tomatoes are best for stews, soups or sauces once thawed because they don’t retain their original texture.